-Risk driver Descriptio n Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt Change in precipitati on extremes and droughts Changes in precipitatio n patterns are particularly relevant where water is a critical resource.
-Impacts of changes in precipitatio n patterns vary regionally but significant effects are anticipated where reduced precipitatio n coincides with Reduced demand for goods/services >6 years Indirect (Supply chain) Unlikely Medium The financial implication could not be determined Monitoring climate related issues affecting the Agrochemic als business and engaging with relevant customers to understand their risks relating to water and how AECI can support them in terms of, for example, providing agricultural chemicals The cost of water saving initiatives has been estimated to be greater than R1m.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in precipitation extremes and droughts Changes in precipitation patterns are particularly relevant where water is a critical resource.
+Impacts of changes in precipitation patterns vary regionally but significant effects are anticipated where reduced precipitation coincides with increased temperatures, causing exacerbated water stresses.
+Our Agriculture business may be significantly impacted by changes in precipitation patterns having a direct impact on our Agriculture customers Reduced demand for goods/services >6 years Indirect (Supply chain) Unlikely Medium The financial implication could not be determined Monitoring climate related issues affecting the Agrochemicals business and engaging with relevant customers to understand their risks relating to water and how AECI can support them in terms of, for example, providing agricultural chemicals specifically for water strained areas.
+There is also an impact on operations that use significant amounts of water.
+As part of the Green Gauge programme, operations have implemented initiatives such as using recycled The cost of water saving initiatives has been estimated to be greater than R1m.